Alexandros Kasmeridis

 Alexandros Kasmeridis (Αλέξανδρος Κασμερίδης, born 23 April 1986) is a former Greek footballer who played as a goalkeeper.
-He started his career at OFI Crete in 2002 and stayed there until 2011, followed by three one-year spells at Thrasyvoulos, Levadiakos, Asteras Magoula and Olympiacos Volou, until he returned to OFI in 2015.
+He started his career at OFI in 2002 and stayed there until 2011, followed by three one-year spells at Thrasyvoulos, Levadiakos, Asteras Magoula and Olympiacos Volos, until he returned to OFI in 2015.

 Kasmeridis is a former member of all youth national teams of Greece; under-17, under-19 and under-21 – he was also part of Greece's 2005 UEFA European Under-19 Football Championship squad.

 Club career

 Early career

 Kasmeridis was born in Serres and, during his early teens, he played for local club Anatoli.
-Despite the efforts of Panserraikos to sign him, he decided to join OFI Crete in 2002 at the age of 15.
+Despite the efforts of Panserraikos to sign him, he decided to join OFI in 2002 at the age of 15.
 He played for the club's amateur team until 2006, when he signed his first professional contract.
 With OFI Amateurs, he won the 2004 Heraklion Football Clubs Association Cup against PANOM.

-During his whole spell at OFI Crete, Kasmeridis was always a backup goalkeeper behind other goalkeeping talents produced by the club, such as Kostas Chaniotakis, Michalis Sifakis and Sifis Daskalakis.
+During his whole spell at OFI, Kasmeridis was always a backup goalkeeper behind other goalkeeping talents produced by the club, such as Kostas Chaniotakis, Michalis Sifakis and Sifis Daskalakis.
 Even during the later years, goalkeepers from Panathinaikos (Arkadiusz Malarz and Alexandros Tzorvas) or abroad (Tristan Peersman) were preferred, so he earned little playing time.

-OFI Crete
+OFI

-Kasmeridis made his Superleague debut on 30 November 2008 coming as a substitute during an away game against Panthrakikos, when Malatz was injured in the 26th minute.
+Kasmeridis made his Super League debut on 30 November 2008 coming as a substitute during an away game against Panthrakikos, when Malatz was injured in the 26th minute.
 He then went on to make another 3 performances for OFI during the 2008–09 season, which saw the club ending in 14th place and being relegated from the first division for the first time since 1976.

 The 2009–10 season was worse for Kasmeridis, even though OFI was playing in the Beta Ethniki – he was the second goalkeeper behind Polychronis Vezyridis and only played once in the second-last game of the promotion play-offs against Pierikos because Vezyridis was banned from the match.
 OFI eventually missed promotion at the final fixture, so they stayed in the second division.

 Kasmeridis was still a backup for OFI in the 2010–11 season, as he made a total of 3 appearances in the now-called Football League.
-His season debut was on an away game against PAS Giannena, coming as a substitute for Vezyridis, after the latter was hit by a fan of PAS.
-He made another appearance in the regular season against Ionikos and a final appearance in the last game of the promotion play-offs against Diagoras, where OFI won and secured promotion to the Superleague after 2 years.
+His season debut was on an away game against PAS Giannina, coming as a substitute for Vezyridis, after the latter was hit by a fan of PAS.
+He made another appearance in the regular season against Ionikos and a final appearance in the last game of the promotion play-offs against Diagoras, where OFI won and secured promotion to the Super League after 2 years.
 However, Kasmeridis did not fit the plans of his manager, Nikos Anastopoulos, for the following season and was asked to look for a new club.